AnyChart/docs.anychart.com/Maps/Amap_to_GeoJson.md

   pip install -r requirements
 ```

-After all the requirements are installed you will see same massage as on the screenshot below
+After all the requirements are installed you will see same message as on the screenshot below

 <a href="https://pp.vk.me/c627831/v627831947/3f328/8ac0YOKGGEA.jpg" target=_blank><img width = "700" src = "https://pp.vk.me/c627831/v627831947/3f328/8ac0YOKGGEA.jpg"></a>